fastoch/Deploying-Windows-with-ADK-MDT-and-WDS/README.md

 # Configuring an automated deployment ecosystem

+- setting up the VMs via VMware Workstation or a similar tool
 - setting up the WDS server
 - setting up the DHCP server (to allow PXE boot in both UEFI and BIOS modes)
 - setting up ADK and MDT

+## Setting up our Virtual Windows servers

+We can use a tool like VMware Workstation to create our VMs.
+- Once we have set up the ADDS (domain controller) server, we need to add the DHCP role to it.
+- After that, we need to set up a dedicated Windows Server VM with the WDS role
+- The WDS server then needs to be joined to our AD domain
+- It's **recommended** to create an NTFS partition on our WDS server.
+That partition will host our images, PXE boot files and other WDS-related files.
+- We also need 2 PXE clients (W10 and W11) to test our PXE boot
+  - For the Windows 10 client, we can modify the VM settings to test both BIOS and UEFI (with secure boot enabled or not)
+  - For the Windows 11 client, we don't have a choice but to use UEFI (with secure boot enabled or not)

+The IP addresses of our VMs can be 192.168.16.10 and 16.11 and 16.12, for example.
+They just need to be part of the same network.

+**Note**:
+Of course, our client VMs don't have any OS installed yet, we've just specified the future OS when creating the VMs via VMware Workstation.

 ## Setting up the WDS server